Zywave/booster/src/_areas/design-system/patterns/data-visualization.md

 ### Qualitative color palette

 A qualitative palette is used when the variable is categorical in nature.
 Examples include country or state, race, and gender.
 Each possible value of the variable is assigned one color from a qualitative palette.

+I﻿MAGE OF COLOR RANGE

+I﻿MAGE EXAMPLE

+#### Selecting a qualitative color palette

+In a qualitative palette, the colors assigned to each group need to be distinct.
+Color selection should follow the color series below.
+The color series follows a pattern going from light shade, dark shade, light shade, dark shade, etc.

+IMAGE COLOR SELECTION ORDER

+<docs-spacer size="small"></docs-spacer>

+### Qualitative color palette

+A qualitative palette is used when the variable is categorical in nature.
+Examples include country or state, race, and gender.
+Each possible value of the variable is assigned one color from a qualitative palette.

+I﻿MAGE OF COLOR RANGE

+I﻿MAGE EXAMPLE

 - - -